Sophie Bellon

 Sophie Bellon (born 1961) is a French businesswoman, and the chairwoman of Sodexo, a company founded by her father Pierre Bellon.

 Early life

 Sophie Bellon earned a degree from EDHEC business school in Paris in 1983.

 Career

 Bellon started her career with Crédit Lyonnais in New York.

 Bellon had been a director of Sodexo since 1989, and succeeded her father as chair in January 2016.

+Bellon has been appointed as a member of the Board of Pluxee Group since 2024.

 Personal life

 She was known as Sophie Clamens until her divorce.
 She has three grown-up children.